Site Map

 - taper error,

-to natural deterioration or mistreatment (this explains many stretched
+deterioration or mistreatment (this explains many stretched tape sections),

-"marked" tape is found outside of these special relationships,
+tape is found outside of these special relationships, the taper will

 from slightly cut to only small fragments; the rest of the tape is